Alamofire/Alamofire/README.md

 ## License

-Alamofire is released under an MIT license.
-See LICENSE for more information.
+Alamofire is released under the MIT license.
+See LICENSE for details.